-Shared Equity Housing Scheme
+Shared Equity Housing Scheme Download application form here

 The scheme was designed in order to meet the housing needs of local people who were unable to afford to purchase a home of their own in the commercial housing market.
-Properties are sold on an ‘Equity Share’ basis whereby the purchaser owns a 72 - 76% share of the equity and pays a nominal charge to cover rent and administration costs to the Council for the remainder.
-This has the effect of keeping the price of these properties considerably lower than similar properties in the commercial market.
+Properties are sold on a Shared Equity Leasehold basis whereby the purchaser owns either a 72 or 76% share of the equity and pays a monthly charge which is currently £34.61 to cover rent and administration costs to the Council for the remainder.
+This has the effect of keeping the price of these properties considerably lower than similar properties on the commercial market.

 Prospective purchasers should note that the Council will retain its share of the equity in perpetuity and it will not be possible now, or in the future, to purchase the Council’s share.

-The development comprises 54 properties at Larkfield Road and Ramsey Road, Ely.(off High Barns, between Ely Infants School and Larkfield).
+The development comprises 54 properties at Larkfield Road and Ramsey Road, Ely (off High Barns, between Ely Infants School and Larkfield Centre).

-- 50 x 2 bedroom houses
+There are 50 x 2 bedroom houses

-- 2 x 3 bedroom houses
+2 x 3 bedroom houses

-- 2 x 1 bedroom bungalows
+2 x 1 bedroom bungalows

 WHO CAN BUY ?

-As these properties are intended to meet the housing needs of local people, prospective purchasers will need to satisfy at least one of the following conditions ;
+As these properties are intended to meet the housing needs of local people, prospective purchasers will need to satisfy at least one of the following conditions:-

-At the time this information was posted on this site, the equity share value of 2 bedroom houses is in the region of £105,000-£110,000.
+At time of printing, the equity share value of 2 bedroom houses is in the region of £105,000-£115,000.